1) THE PROPHECY OF ELDAD AND MEIDAD

 (b) The CHOCHMAS MANO'ACH explains simply that the Gemara means that they told him that Eldad and Meidad were prophesying, but they did not tell him what they were prophesying.

 (c) The PIRCHEI SHOSHANIM answers based on the principle that a good prophecy is never rescinded, while a bad prophecy can be repealed.
 While the prophecy about the death of Moshe was bad, the prophecy about Yehoshua becoming the leader was good.
 Therefore, as long as they did not reveal the last part of the prophecy ("they did not complete it in front of him"), Moshe could entertain the possibility and hope that the prophecy of his death might be repealed, and thus he was able to ignore the actual prophecy and rejoice at the fact that they were prophesying.
 (See additional approaches cited (and rejected) by MARGOLIYOS HA'YAM; see also YA'AROS DEVASH 1:13.)
-(Y. MONTROSE)
+(Y. Montrose)

 2) A UNANIMOUS VERDICT OF GUILT